 3.3.1 Global system component: Earth System Model

 The Earth System models simulate the transport and relevant source/sink terms of atmospheric constituents (including GHGs such as CO2, CH4 and N2O, but in many cases also natural and man-made aerosols and other chemical species), their interactions and transformation across all the parts of the Earth System.
 Depending on the degree of complexity of the individual model, these processes may be represented through external datasets (most anthropogenic emissions, volcanic eruptions, active wildfires, aquatic and terrestrial biota…) or through more or less sophisticated parameterizations.
 The scale of the processes relevant for GHG fluxes range from planetary down to city-wide or even smaller scales.
-For the GGMI, the target resolution of the output will be initially at 1 deg x 1 deg, while some of the participating model systems may operate at higher resolution depending on their individual capacity.
+For the GGGW, the target resolution of the output will be initially at 1 deg x 1 deg, while some of the participating model systems may operate at higher resolution depending on their individual capacity.

 3.3.2 Global system component: data assimilation